ssb22/gradint/gradint-build/samples/README.txt

 and 'name' is any name you like but must be consistent across abbreviations.
 The abbreviations must be the same as the ones that are used in settings.txt (and advanced.txt).
-(RISC OS users should replace '.' with '/'.)

 If you don't already have a tool for recording and editing sound files, try Audacity at http://audacity.sourceforge.net/